- Personal

 - Business

-Buying your first home is a big step, and we know preparing your finances for this kind of purchase can be intimidating.
-If your mind went straight to your credit score, you’re on the right track.
-Your credit score plays an important role in your financial life, especially in big purchases like a home.
-We’ve got four tips to help you get your credit mortgage-ready.
+Buying your first home is a big step, and we know preparing your finances for such a major purchase can be intimidating.
+If your mind goes straight to your credit score, you’re on the right track.
+Your credit score plays an important role in your financial life, especially when making big purchases like a home.
+Here are four tips to help you get your credit mortgage-ready.

 1. Check your credit report regularly.

 Start by reviewing your credit report to get an idea of your credit health and where you can improve.
-Don’t forget, you’re legally entitled to access one free credit report per year from each of the three major credit bureaus at AnnualCreditReport.com.
-Regardless of your current score, take advantage of this offer to monitor your finances regularly!
-Next, review your credit utilization ratio (the comparison between everything you owe and your total available credit).
-Experts recommend keeping your credit utilization ratio below 30 percent, so if your ratio is higher, you may have some work to do.
-Lenders want to know you have your spending and debt repayment strategies under control.
-Finally, if you notice any loans or credit accounts that shouldn’t be on your credit report, don’t be afraid to dispute inaccuracies with the relevant credit bureaus.
+Don’t forget: you’re legally entitled to access one free credit report per year from each of the three major credit bureaus at AnnualCreditReport.com.
+Regardless of your current score, remember to monitor your credit report regularly!
+If you notice any errors, dispute them promptly with the credit bureaus.

 2. Maintain existing credit cards and keep balances low.